JJOC0205/ray-tracer/README.md

 ## How to Use

 1. Clone this repository with `git clone https://github.com/JJOC0205/ray-tracer.git`
-2. Enter directory with 'cd ray-tracer'
+2. Enter directory with `cd ray-tracer` from download location.
 3. Compile with `./run.sh`
 4. Run with with one of the following:
     - `./a.out > render.ppm` for file formatted for .ppm file (Recommended).
 The .ppm file name is not required to be "render".